geraldfong/skyNet/README.md

 # Demo:

-Wave at computer 1 to turn increase brightness
+* Wave at computer 1 to turn increase brightness
-Use knob to adjust computer brightness
+* Use knob to adjust computer brightness
-Wave at speakers to turn on
+* Wave at speakers to turn on
-Use knob to adjust speakers
+* Use knob to adjust speakers
-File transfer from computer 2 to computer 3 using big wave Turn on light using push motion
+* File transfer from computer 2 to computer 3 using big wave
+* Turn on light using push motion
-Computer 1 switch  screen
+* Computer 1 switch  screen
-Step away and wave to switch them all off
+* Step away and wave to switch them all off

-Wave at speakers to increase to max volume.
-Use knob to adjust volume
-Turn on light using push motion
-Switch computer screen